The 6 Best Mass Email Services for Marketers

 ActiveCampaign is a dream for anyone who loves automation and data.
 It’s a robust platform built for businesses that need powerful tools for list segmentation and creating personalized, at-scale communication.
 Its real strength lies in its ability to handle complex automated workflows, allowing you to set up intricate customer journeys that trigger based on user behavior.
 If you’ve outgrown simpler email tools and need a system that can manage sophisticated marketing automation strategies, ActiveCampaign offers the depth and flexibility to take your email marketing to the next level.

-Core Features Your Email Service Needs
+The Core Features Every Mass Email Service Should Have

 When you're comparing mass email services, the feature lists can start to look like a blur.
 They all send emails, right?
 But the difference between a good service and a great one lies in the details.
 Certain core features are non-negotiable if you want to run effective, scalable campaigns that actually get results.
 Let's break down the must-haves you should be looking for.